MurakawaLab/ReapTEC/README.md

 Read 1 needs to be sequenced longer than conventional 26 bp to obtain transcription start sites (TSSs) at the 5′ end of transcripts (e.g. we performed 2 × 150 bp paired-end sequencing).

-•	Promoter_Enhancer_Download_logFile: This log file provides instructions to obtains reference files, FANTOM5 promoters and enhancers, and to create mask file used during enhancer identification.
+•	Promoter_Enhancer_Download_logFile: This log file provides instructions to obtain reference files, FANTOM5 promoters and enhancers, and to create mask file used during enhancer identification.

 •	STARsolo_STARindex_GENCODE41_PRI_221224_logFile: This log file provides instructions to create STAR index using GENCODE gene model.